qai222/LLM_organic_synthesis/ord_data/data.md

 - `conditions`: `ord.Reaction.conditions`
 - `workups`: `ord.Reaction.workups`
 - `outcomes`: `ord.Reaction.outcomes`
-- `warning_messages`: a list of warning messages from extraction, should be empty
+- `warning_messages`: a list of warning messages from extraction, should be empty if used in training/testing

 ### USPTO